Pallet Shuttle system with stacker crane at HAVI in Portugal

 The two manual picking stations automatically receive the goods from the conveyors when they arrive from the warehouse, or with transfer cars from the anthropomorphic robot.
 In both cases, the goods to man principle means fewer trips and faster order preparation.
 In each station, which is equipped with pick-to-light (PTL) technology, the operator can prepare up to eight customer orders simultaneously in an ergonomic way.
 This results in higher productivity and work quality.
 Easy WMS tells operators on screen which tasks they must perform to keep the orders sequenced, what products to extract and in which order to place them, and so on.
 Once finished, the worker notifies the WMS by pressing the PTL device.

 A block of compact racks with the semi-automatic Pallet Shuttle system in the freezer store (with capacity for 237 pallets) accommodates customer bread and foodstuffs.
-This solution, which also optimises the storage area, has a motorised shuttle that moves the pallets inside the channels automatically.
+This solution, which also optimizes the storage area, has a motorized shuttle that moves the pallets inside the channels automatically.
 However, unlike the automated warehouse, the operators with reach trucks must place the shuttle and the goods in the corresponding channel.

 The racks comprise a set of four high-level lanes.
 Meanwhile, each level has support rails on both sides where the pallets are placed.
 When managing the loads, operators use reach trucks to enter the storage lanes with the goods raised above the level where they are going to be deposited.